azavea/azavea-branding-guide/communication/04-social-media.md

 description: Our social media accounts allow us to connect with our community in a personal way.

 ---
+## Why do we maintain social media accounts?
+Our goal is to create or engage in conversation related to our work.
+We're also aiming to improve SEO and strengthen brand awareness.

+Social media posts enable us share small snippets of material that can be shared by our audience.
+We can also send messaging much more frequently than with other communication methods.

+### Desired results

+- Links back to our websites and blogs
+- Links to other, prominent websites
+- Following interesting, strong users
+- Being followed by interesting, strong users

 ## Potential topics

 - Great articles on geospatial technology, social change, civic impact, etc.